discord-net/Discord.Net/docs/guides/int_basics/message-components/advanced.md

     .WithSelectMenu(menu);

-await arg.RespondAsync("On a scale of one to five, how gaming is this?", component: componBuild(), ephemeral: true);
+await arg.RespondAsync("On a scale of one to five, how gaming is this?", component: components.Build(), ephemeral: true);
 break;
 ```